big-meel/big-meel/README.md

 ### Hi there 👋

-**big-meel/big-meel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm Jameel Tomlinson, a Software Developer  always on the hunt for fun and interesting technologies to work with/on.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on completing my Back End Roadmap :desktop_computer: :keyboard:

-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning Javascript backend tools :computer:

- * Node.js, Express, Tailwind CSS
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on interesting and useful applications :handshake:

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help highlighting all the possible career paths that exist for Developers :thinking:

-- 💬 Ask me about ...
+- 💬 Ask me about Developers in the Caribbean :grin:

-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him

-- ⚡ Fun fact: ...
+### Languages & Tools: